 It happened again... somehow, December just snuck up on me, stealthy and sneaky-like, bringing with it the usual round of parties and potlucks and baking and shopping and gift-giving and merry-making.

-It’s been an annual tradition for as long as we've lived in here, an excuse to cram our house full with as many friends, family and neighbours as we can possibly fit, and to cover every available surface in the house with various nibbles.
+Our holiday open house has been an annual tradition for as long as we've lived in here.
+It's an excuse to cram our house full with as many friends, family and neighbours as we can possibly fit, and to cover every available surface in the house with various nibbles.

 The only downside is that these little bites will disappear in half the time they take to make, so I'd strongly suggest popping a second batch into the oven before you put the first one out.